cs-uob/COMS20012/docs/labs/lab1.md

 17. Now you have all the tools that will be required.
 To test, run these commends and check if they run properly-- `gcc --version`, `gdb --version`, `objdump --version`
 18. When done with your lab, you can `logout` and then in your host machine, you can close the VM-- `vagrant halt`

+**NOTE** If 'vagrant up' does not work, then go [here ](https://app.vagrantup.com/hashicorp/boxes/bionic64) and copy the vagrant file configuration from the page.
+After that open your vagrant file, delete everything and paste what you just copied.

 ## 2. Crackme
 This part of the lab is a little *crackme*... a program where you have to